ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 <pre><code>persistent-sessions start -p &lt;project&gt; &lt;name&gt;</code></pre>

 <div class="note">
-    The project assigned to a persistent session does not have to be necessarily the same to the project used to run {{ model }} configuration, but needs to have allocated <i>Service Units</i> (SU).
+    While the project assigned to a persistent session does not have to be the same as the project used to run the {{ model }} configuration, it does need to have allocated <i>Service Units</i> (SU).
     <br>
     For more information, check how to <a href="/getting_started/first_steps#join-relevant-nci-projects">Join relevant NCI projects</a>.
 </div>